-CU Boulder Title IX and other Protected-Class Discrimination and Harassment (including Hate Crimes) Reporting

-If a complainant (the person who reports being the target of misconduct) would like to initiate a formal grievance or other resolution procedure into an allegation of sexual assault, domestic violence, dating violence, stalking, or hate crime, the incident should be reported to the Office of Institutional Equity and Compliance by phone at 303-492-2127, by e-mail at cureport@colorado.edu or online.
-To make a report online, go to the OIEC website (www.colorado.edu/oiec/) and select "Report to OIEC."
-A report can also be filed via the EthicsPoint website (secure.ethicspoint.com/domain/en/default_reporter.asp).
+CU Boulder Title IX and other Protected-Class Discrimination and Harassment (including Hate Crimes) Reporting stalking, or hate crime, the incident should be reported to the Office of Institutional Equity and Compliance (OIEC) by phone at 303-492-2127, by e-mail at CUReport@Colorado.EDU or online.
+To make a report online, go to the OIEC website and select "Report to OIEC."
+A report website.
 The OIEC reporting process is not confidential.
-After a report is received, the OIEC will respond to the complainant to provide information about available supportive measures and resolution options, including a complainant's right to file a formal complaint initiating a formal grievance.
-Complainants can receive supportive measures regardless of whether they elect to pursue a resolution procedure through the OIEC.
+After a report is received, the OIEC will respond to the complainant to provide information about available supportive measures and resolution options, including a complainant's right to file a formal complaint initiating a formal grievance process.
+Complainants can receive supportive measures regardless of whether they elect to pursue a resolution process through the OIEC.